ffraile/operations-research-notebooks/docs/source/Introduction/index.rst

 Operations Research and Artificial Intelligence
 ________________________________________________
 Operations Research is strongly connected to Artificial Intelligence (AI).
-The `European Union <https://ec.europa.eu/digital-single-market/en/news/definition-artificial-intelligence-main-capabilities-and-scientific-disciplines>`_ defines AI as:
+The `European Union <https://ec.europa.eu/futurium/en/system/files/ged/ai_hleg_definition_of_ai_18_december_1.pdf>`_ defines AI as:
     \"Artificial intelligence (AI) refers to systems that display intelligent behaviour by analysing their environment and taking actions - with some degree of autonomy - to achieve specific goals\"

 Therefore, AI systems sense their environment and take optimal decisions to achieve specific goals.
-Clearly, from this definition, AI and OR are strongly related.
-Both disciplines make use of the same mathematical tools, primarily in the field of optimisation, to find the best course of action.
-However, particularly in this course, OR is focused on business management problems, while AI refers to any system that exhibits rationality (defined as the capability to perceive the environment and determine a course of action based on processed information).
+Clearly, from this definition, AI and OR are also interlinked and can be used together to solve complex optimization problems.
-OR is therefore a field of application of AI.
-From this perspective, this course describes the main mathematical techniques that support decision making and thus, it provides a good introduction to the field of AI, guided through business management problems.
+Fundamentally, both disciplines make use of mathematics, primarily in the field of optimisation, to find the best course of action.
+For this reason, and given the importance and impact of AI in solving decisional problems, this book will also cover some of the basics of modern artificial intelligence.

-Moreover, as described in the same document referenced above, broadly speaking, all such techniques can be grouped in two main groups, related to the capabilities of **reasoning** and **learning**.
+Moreover, as described in the same document referenced above, broadly speaking, all such artificial intelligence techniques can be grouped in two main groups, related to the capabilities of **reasoning** and **learning**.

 .. image:: img/AI_and_OR.png
     :alt: AI techniques can be grouped into reasoning and machine learning